Marino Faliero: Service in the Council of Ten and overseas

 Faliero's first known public post is attested in October 1315, when he was one of the three heads (capi) of the Council of Ten, convened to examine the case of a sympathizer of the failed 1310 Tiepolo conspiracy.
-Faliero's own role during the 1310 events is nowhere mentioned, but from his later appointment it appears that he supported the victorious loyalist side.
+Faliero's own role during the 1310 events is nowhere mentioned, but from his later appointment, it appears that he supported the victorious loyalist side.
 Faliero continued as a member of the council until 1320 and held the office of head of the Ten as well as state inquisitor several times during this period.
-In early 1320 he was charged with Andrea Michiel to organize the killing of Bajamonte Tiepolo and Pietro Querini, the only two leaders of the conspiracy still at large.
+In early 1320, he was charged with Andrea Michiel to organize the killing of Bajamonte Tiepolo and Pietro Querini, the only two leaders of the conspiracy still at large.

 From then until 1323, Faliero's activities are unknown, other than records of mercantile activity in 1321 and early 1323.
 In April of the latter year, he was named bailo (governor) and captain (military commandant) of Negroponte (Euboea), a Venetian-ruled island in the Aegean Sea.
-In 1326 he was again in Venice as a member of the Council of Ten, but in May of the following year he left for Bologna on a diplomatic mission along with Marco Michiel to the prior of the Servites who had a dispute with Venice.
-Back again in Venice he again served in the Ten, he left shortly after to be elected to the police board of the Five Elders to Peace (cinque anziani alla pace).
+In 1326, he was again in Venice as a member of the Council of Ten, but in May of the following year, he left for Bologna on a diplomatic mission along with Marco Michiel to the prior of the Servites who had a dispute with Venice.
+Back again in Venice, he again served in the Ten; he left shortly after to be elected to the police board of the Five Elders to Peace (cinque anziani alla pace).
 He is next mentioned in a number of private deeds in 1329, and was elected to the Council of Ten in August of the same year, and again at the start of 1330.

-In 1333 Faliero became captain of the galleys destined for the Black Sea and of Constantinople, his first known military posting.
+In 1333, Faliero became captain of the galleys destined for the Black Sea and of Constantinople, his first known military posting.
 His task was the protection of the merchant ships going to Tanais.
 He was back in Venice by 31 October, when he was tasked with examining the affairs of the East, notably the reports sent to Venice by the—largely Venetian-sponsored—Holy League and from Negroponte, as well as serving in commissions on the matters of navigation in the East.
 In early 1334 Faliero was elected as podestà (governor) of the Dalmatian island of Lesina (Hvar).
 He remained at this post from early March 1334 to late June 1335.
-In July he was member of a commission examining letters from Hélion de Villeneuve, the Grand Master of the Knights Hospitaller, and a month later of a commission concerning correspondence with King James III of Majorca.
-During the same time he also wedded his second wife, Alvica Gradenigo.
-In November 1335 Faliero was elected as a savio agli ordini, the board tasked with naval affairs.
+In July, he was a member of a commission examining letters from Hélion de Villeneuve, the Grand Master of the Knights Hospitaller, and a month later of a commission concerning correspondence with King James III of Majorca.
+During the same time, he also married his second wife, Alvica Gradenigo.
+In November 1335 Faliero was elected as a savio agli ordini, a member of the board tasked with naval affairs.